 Jettisoning all traces of his realist style, veteran helmer Ermanno Olmi has crafted his most complex and sumptuous work to date with “Singing Behind Screens.”
-This Chinese folktale, partly staged in a brothel, is product of a mature director confident with range of techniques at his command.
+This Chinese folktale, partly staged in a brothel, is the product of a mature director confident with the range of techniques at his command.
 Arthouse auds familiar with the Olmi name and sympathetic to Chinese period tales may help to defray, or even cover, pic’s 10 million euro pricetag.
 Stateside, Miramax has already picked up pic as part of a package deal.